top of page

 Participants keep their bowls as a tangible reminder.

-* In person (often out of doors),
+* In person (with out of doors options weather permitting),

 * Virtually via Zoom